 Culture Smart provides a compact and informative insight into the customs and culture of Belarus.
 If you know nothing about Belarus and want to be as prepared as possible before you go it is a relatively quick and easy read that will prepare you well for your visit.
 The book offers you insight into how to behave, and how to establish a rapport with your hosts, especially handy if you are couchsurfing or planning to stay with host families.

 The Burning Edge: Travels Through Irradiated Belarus, by Arthur Chichester

 This book provides the perfect travel companion for anyone backpacking through Belarus.
 The author Arthur Chichester takes you on a magical journey to the most remote edges of Belarus.
 Making his way through relatively unknown towns and villages his account of his journey into the unknown is sure to inspire you to go on your own adventure off the beaten path in Belarus.

 The Bielski Brothers: The True Story of Three Men Who Defied the Nazis, Built a Village in the Forest, and Saved 1,200 Jews, by Peter Duffy

 The Bielski Brothers tell the story of three Jewish brothers who in 1941 bared witness to the abduction and murder of their parents and two siblings.
 Rather than being crushed by this devastating loss the brothers fought back waging a war of wits against the Nazis.
 Creating a hidden base camp using their intimate knowledge of the forest surrounding the Belarusan towns of Novogrudek and Lida they recruited other Jews to join their ranks.
 This book is a truly captivating story of resistance and triumph, perfect for long bus journeys.

 Belarus Travel Guide: Related Articles

 Want more info?
-Check out all the articles I’ve written on backpacking/traveling Belarus and continue planning your trip:
+Check out all the articles I’ve written on backpacking/traveling Europe and continue planning your trip: